linziheng/pdtb-parser/README.md

 `tar -xzvf  biodrb-parser.tar.gz `
 3. In the extracted folder `biodrb-parser` unzip the `BioDRB_corpus.zip` file
 4. Check in `config.properties` if the paths to the corpus are correct. `BIO_DRB_RAW_PATH` should point to `GeniaRaw/Genia/` and `BIO_DRB_ANN_PATH` to `GeniaAnn/Genia/`.
 The `BIO_DRB_TREE_PATH` will be created by the parser.
-6. From the extracted `biodrb-parser` folder run in terminal or command prompt:
+6. From the extracted `biodrb-parser` folder run:
  `java -jar bio-parser.jar [program_arguments]`

 Program arguments can be one of the following: